Black Death: Deaths

+The populations of some Italian cities, notably Florence, did not regain their pre-14th century size until the 19th century.
+Italian chronicler Agnolo di Tura recorded his experience from Siena, where plague arrived in May 1348:

 The most widely accepted estimate for the Middle East, including Iraq, Iran, and Syria, during this time, is for a death toll of about a third of the population.
 The Black Death killed about 40% of Egypt's population.
-In Cairo, with a population numbering as many as 600,000, and possibly the largest city west of China, between one third and 40% of the inhabitants died inside of eight months.
+In Cairo, with a population numbering as many as 600,000, and possibly the largest city west of China, between one third and 40% of the inhabitants died within eight months.
+By the 18th century, the population of Cairo was halved from its numbers in 1347.

-Italian chronicler Agnolo di Tura recorded his experience from Siena, where plague arrived in May 1348: